ellakoa/postcard-poem/content/posts/borrowed-light.md

   The sun blows a goodnight kiss embracing the moon with a gift
-  The gift of light to glow bright, a ghost light on the stage of night
+  The gift of light to glow bright, a ghost light on the stage of night.

   Into twilight’s veil, moonlight spills
   Cascading over meadows and hills
-  Stretching dark shadows to fright
+  Stretching out shadows to fright
-  Silhouetting owls in silent flight
+  Silhouetting owls in silent flight.

-  The moon climbs higher,
-  further, diluting the dark
+  The moon climbs higher, further, diluting the dark
   Sweeping across towns and parks
   Over rooftops onto empty streets
   Stirring some from a dreamy sleep.